arcadiogarcia/arcadiogarcia.github.io/_posts/2019-06-29-loading-managed-winrt-components-native-app.markdown

 categories: Windows WinRT C++ C# Development
 permalink: csharp-in-cppwinrt
 ---
 _Disclaimer: I'm not by any means a MSBuild expert and some of the rules described here were originally written by people with deeper understanding of .NET Native/CoreCLR.
-However I'm not aware of any guide existing for enabling this specific scenario and I've already seen multiple people facing this same problem, so I'm documenting it here._s
+However I'm not aware of any guide existing for enabling this specific scenario and I've already seen multiple people facing this same problem, so I'm documenting it here._

 ## The context